thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/listreceivedbyaccount.md

   d: "The name of the account"

 - n: "→ →<br>`amount`<!--noref-->"
-  t: "number (bitcoins)"
+  t: "number (dash)"
   p: "Required<br>(exactly 1)"
-  d: "The total amount received by this account in bitcoins"
+  d: "The total amount received by this account in dash"

 - n: "→ →<br>`confirmations`"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
   d: "The number of confirmations received by the last transaction received by this account.
 May be `0`"

+- n: "→ →<br>`label`"
+  t: "string"
+  p: "Optional<br>(0 or 1)"
+  d: "A comment for the address/transaction"

 {% enditemplate %}

-*Example from Bitcoin Core 0.10.0*
+*Example from Dash Core 0.12.2*

-Get the balances for all non-empty accounts, including only transactions which have been confirmed at least six times:
+Get the balances for all non-empty accounts, including only transactions which have been confirmed at least six times (include InstantSend confirmations for locked InstantSend transactions):

 {% highlight bash %}
-bitcoin-cli -testnet listreceivedbyaccount 6 false
+dash-cli -testnet listreceivedbyaccount 6 true false true
 {% endhighlight %}

 Result (edited to only show the first two results):